apache/pekko/docs/src/main/paradox/stream/operators/Source-or-Flow/statefulMapConcat.md

 @@@ warning

-The `statefulMapConcat` operator has been deprecated.
+The `statefulMapConcat` operator doesn't handle upstream's completion signal since the state kept in the closure can be lost.

 - for stateful mapping, use @ref:[statefulMap](./statefulMap.md)
 - for stateful map concat, use @ref:[statefulMap](./statefulMap.md) with @ref:[mapConcat](./mapConcat.md).